-Another right (or exception) granted to SAPIs by the LMV is the possibility for these corporations to acquire its own shares13, with the prior agreement of their board of directors, in which case, such shares may be acquired by the SAPI itself either through its (i) net worth (capital contable), in which case such repurchased shares shall be kept by the SAPI without the need to reduce its capital stock or (ii) capital stock (capital social), as long as it is resolved to cancel them, or to convert them into issued and unsubscribed shares (acciones emitidas no suscritas) kept as "treasury shares".
-The placement of a SAPI's own shares will not require a resolution from the shareholders' meeting: however, the board of directors shall adopt the relevant resolutions.
-The SAPI's issued and unsubscribed shares kept "treasury shares" may be subscribed bv the same shareholders, in which case, the preemptive right established by the LGSM will not be applicable.
+11 The LGSM states that shareholders representing 25% of the capital stock, may file a civil liability action in court against the board members, only if the complaint shares 13, with the prior agreement of their board of directors, in which case, such shares may be acquired by the SAPI itself either through its (i) net worth (capital contable), in which case such repurchased shares shall be kept by the SAPI without the need to reduce its capital stock or (ii) capital stock (capital social), as long as it is resolved to cancel them, or to convert them into issued and unsubscribed shares (acciones emitidas no suscritas) kept as "treasury shares".
+The placement of a SAPI's own shares will not require a resolution from the shareholders' meeting; however, the board of directors adopt the shall relevant resolutions.
+The SAPI's issued and unsubscribed shares kept as shares" "treasury may subscribed to by the same shareholders, in which case, the preemptive right established by the LGSM will not be applicable.
+Furthermore, SAPIs are not required to publish their financial statements pursuant to the LGSM14.